 To maintain security, the rider can change the PIN at any time.
-Refer to Table 29.
+Refer to Table 27.

-Table 29.
+Table 27.
 Changing the PIN

-STEP ACTION WAIT FOR CONFIRMATION NOTES

-NO. HARLEY-DAVIDSON

-1 Select a 5-digit (1 thru 9) PIN and re-

-cord on the wallet card from Owner's

-Manual.

-2 With an assigned fob present, turn AllTHODIZED

-IGN key IGNITION-OFF-IGNI-

-TION-OFF-IGNITION.

-3 Press left turn signal switch 3 times .

-4 Press right turn signal switch 1 time See figure showing the odometer

-and release. rent PIN will appear in odometer.
-The window with PIN display.

-first digit will be flashing.
+STEP NO. ACTION WAIT FOR CONFIRMATION NOTES 1 Select a 5-digit (1 thru 9) PIN and record on the wallet card from Owner's Manual.
+2 With an assigned fob present, turn IGN key IGNITION-OFF-IGNITION-OFF-IGNITION.
+EMOTOR/L 3 Press left turn signal switch 3 times.
+WHILE T DAVIDOUR 4 Press right turn signal switch 1 time and release.
+Turn signals will flash 3 times.
+Current PIN will appear in odometer.
+The first digit will be flashing.
+5 Enter first digit (a) of new PIN by pressing left turn signal switch a times.
+DWIFE 6 Press right turn signal switch 1 time and release.
+The new digit (a) will replace the current in odometer window.
+7 Enter second digit (b) of new PIN by pressing left turn signal switch b times.

-Table 29.
+Table 27.
 Changing the PIN

-STEP NO. ACTION WAIT FOR CONFIRMATION NOTES 5 Enter first digit (a) of new PIN by pressing left turn signal switch a times.
-6 Press right turn signal switch 1 time and release. rent in odometer window.
-7 Enter second digit (b) of new PIN by pressing left turn signal switch b times.
-8 Press right turn signal switch 1 time and release.
+STEP NO. ACTION WAIT FOR CONFIRMATION NOTES 8 Press right turn signal switch 1 time and release.
 The new digit (b) will replace the current in odometer window.
 9 Enter third digit (c) of new PIN by pressing left turn signal switch c times.
 10 Press right turn switch 1 time and release.
 The new digit (c) will replace the current in odometer window.
 11 Enter fourth digit (d) of new PIN by pressing left turn signal switch d times.
-SYLLE5> 12 Press right turn switch 1 time and release.
+8 12 Press right turn switch 1 time and release.
 The new digit (d) will replace the current in odometer window.
 13 Enter fifth digit (e) of new PIN by pressing left turn signal switch e times.
-RVICE
+DEKVILL 14 Press right turn switch 1 time and release.
+The new digit (e) will replace the current in odometer window.
+15 Before the module rearms, turn the ignition key to OFF .
+The odometer will return to mileage.
+Turning the ignition key to OFF stores the new PIN in the module.